-CCPS will repair or replace any fixtures that have lead levels exceeding the action level.
-Staff will collect a follow-up sample after remediation and will not place any fixture back in service until water level results are at acceptable levels.
+Eva Turner Elementary School is currently undergoing a renovation and modernization.
+Students and staff are temporarily attending class at the Transition School.
+The Transition School's water results were returned to CCPS in August.
+The results are attached.
+CCPS will repair or replace the fixture that had lead levels exceeding the action level.
+Staff will collect a follow-up sample after remediation and will not place the fixture back in service until water level results are at acceptable levels.